 Creating the first service card

 There are two default layouts available.
 Pick the one that’s most suitable for the service that you wish to build.
 Next name your Service Card and set a description (optional).
-Then Click Create Service Card to start building your service.
+Then Click Create IT Service to start building your service.

 Adding information to a Service Card

 Now all that’s left to do is to fill in the empty fields with information about your service.